PerovskiteSCModelling/IonMonger/GUIDE.md

 - How to Edit the Input File

-- How to Analyse the Ouput
+- How to Analyse the Output

 - Common Errors